improving-minnesota/angular-training/labs/lab-04-modules.md

 ###### Test the behavior of a calling `$scope.remove()`

 - Near line #95, replace the `TODO` with the following test:
+  - Call the remove function on `$scope`.
+  - Flush the mock http backend.
+  - Test that the `deleted` flag is set to true on the `employee`.

 ```javascript
 it('should set the employee to deleted for the ui', function () {